Women in Transnistria

 A woman voting in Transnistria in 2005.

-Women in Transnistria are women who live in or are from Transnistria (may also be spelled as Transdniestria; and also known as the Pridnestrovian Moldavian Republic, abbreviated as PMR).
+Women in Transnistria are women who live in or are from Transnistria (officially the Pridnestrovian Moldavian Republic, known locally as Pridnestrovie).

 Population

 Based on the census conducted in 2004, 54% of 555,000 people are composed of women; of which 21% of those women are aged over 60 years old.

 Employment

 Based on the census conducted in 2004, 37% of women have been employed, while 19% were unemployed.
 Retired women were at 35%.

 Education

 According to the 2004 census, 50.1% of the population in Transnistria were students in the "professional and higher education" fields.
 15.9% of the women have received higher education, but some may not have completed their higher education at educational institutions.
 31.5% of the women received professional level education.
 31.7% of the women received secondary level of education.
 8.4 of the women received primary level of education.